/api/wallets/rename

 }

-renameWallet('OldWallet', 'ProductionWallet');
+renameWallet('E:\\Data\\Wallets\\Default', 'ProductionWallet');

 cURL

-# Rename wallet from "OldWallet" to "ProductionWallet"
+# Rename wallet at absolute path to "ProductionWallet" - Windows

 Go